Seednode/query/README.md

 - `/dns/ns/<host>`

 ### IP address
-View your current public IP
+View your current public IP.

 Examples:
 - `/ip/`

 ### OUI Lookup
-Look up the vendor associated with any MAC address
+Look up the vendor associated with any MAC address.

+The Wireshark manufacturer database is embedded in the generated binary, but a local version can be used inside by providing the `--oui-file` argument.

 Examples:
 - `/oui/00:00:08`